 *On this date in 2002, the Registry celebrates Africville, Nova Scotia.

-This was Canada’s oldest Black settlement (dating back to the 18th century) and was last preserved as a Canadian Historic Site on this date in 2002.
+This was Canada’s oldest Black settlement (dating back to the 18th century) and was last preserved as a Canadian Historic Site in 2002.
 Africaville was a small Black community in the north end of Halifax.
 When we think of Nova Scotia and the Maritimes, we think of the salt sea air and the fisherman.
 When we think of Canadian Black History, we think of the Underground Railroad and people like Harriet Tubman, who assisted slaves in escaping from America.
 So why do we rarely put these two images together?
 Many textbooks that teach us about slavery and the history of Blacks in Canada rarely, if ever, mention one of the most important stories in Canadian Black History: Africville.

 Their story is unique; many families who settled there can trace their origins as far back as the late 1700s.
 Many others say black slaves from America established it after the War of 1812.
 It was officially founded in 1838.
 Regardless, these African people were among the first settlers in Nova Scotia.
 According to Parks Canada records, the population of Africville never exceeded 400 people, derived from up to 80 different families.
 It was a tight community of law-abiding, tax-paying, mostly Baptist citizens who did their best to survive in the conditions they were forced to live in by the Canadian government.

 Despite Canada's healthy reputation for equality and the anti-slavery movements, the downfall of Africville shows another side of the story.
 Simply put, the government made life miserable for its Black citizens decades before the city of Halifax bulldozed Africville to the ground.
 Due to unequal political rights and discrimination, the residents of Africville had no say in what came to pass within their community.
-The city built up a series of offensive industries around the community’s borders; a prison, night soil disposal pits, an Infectious Disease Hospital, plus a waste disposal site and incinerator.
+The city built up a series of offensive industries around the community’s borders: a prison, night soil disposal pits, an Infectious Disease Hospital, plus a waste disposal site and incinerator.

 As a result of these industries and a lack of sewage, water, and lights, Africville was distinguished as a dirty, lawless slum.
 In reality, it was a group of heart-bound citizens striving to survive while being systematically treated like lower-class citizens.
 In the 1960s, Halifax began post-war renewal projects to clean up the city and wanted to clear the area where Africville stood.
 Canadian government officials offered the residents of Africville other places to live, jobs, and economic opportunities for tearing down their homes; the residents resisted, but having no rights, the city went through with it anyway.
 Many citizens were shipped off to slum housing, their personal belongings transported to their new locations in city garbage trucks, and they were given less than $500 compensation.
 Bulldozers leveled the entire community; houses, stores, businesses, and even the church were all destroyed in the dead of night.